TasGameMakers/TasGameMakers.github.io/_pages/membership.md

 You can also purchase a 12-month membership for a future member, as part of our pay-it-forward initiative!

 {%- include membership_create.html -%}

+## Manage Existing Membership

+If you're already a member and you want to update your billing information, please enter the email address that you used to sign up to Tas Game Makers, and we'll send you a link to manage your details.

+{%- include membership_manage.html -%}